Best Brunch in South Yarra — 2026 Local Guide

 Address: 12 Claremont Street, South Yarra VIC 3141 Hours: Mon-Wed 7am-3pm, Thu 7am-10pm, Fri 7am-11pm, Sat-Sun 8am-3:30pm Price: Breakfast mains $18-$26, coffee $4.50-$5.50 The move: The corn and zucchini fritters with poached eggs and harissa yoghurt

-This is the one South Yarra locals argue about least.
-The Claremont Street location — tucked behind the Toorak Road retail strip — gives it that slightly off-the-radar feel, even though it’s a three-minute walk from the South Yarra station.
+The Claremont Street location — tucked behind the Toorak Road retail strip — gives it a slightly off-the-radar feel, even though it’s a three-minute walk from South Yarra station.
 Owned by the same people behind Three Bags Full in Abbotsford, Two Birds One Stone has been running since 2012 and still draws a crowd without feeling tired.

-Coffee is Five Senses, which puts it ahead of half the cafés on Chapel Street on bean quality alone.
-On Thursdays and Fridays it transforms into a dinner spot with a more substantial menu — gnocchi, steaks, cocktails — which tells you something about the kitchen’s confidence.
-They’re not just a brunch factory.
+Coffee is Five Senses, which puts it ahead of half the cafes on Chapel Street on bean quality alone.
+On Thursdays and Fridays it transforms into a dinner spot.

 Worth noting: The weekend wait can hit 20-30 minutes on Saturdays.
 No bookings for brunch.
 Come by 8:30am or accept your fate.